At the airport

 I know this might seem like a lot of time and often you will end up with time to spare.
 Honestly though the time goes past really quickly - especially if once you get through you make a beeline to a bar or cafe for a coffee or alcoholic beverage of choice.

 I have been bomb checked multiple times, had my bags searched for nail scissors that didn't exist and had my husband detained (temporarily) because he had travelled to a high risk country as part of his military service and every time I have smiled and been helpful and this makes the experience 100 times more pleasant.

-I have also seen people bring downright rude and unhelpful and let me tell you a little secret as someone who works in customer service.
+I have also seen people bring downright rude and unhelpful and let me tell you a little secret from someone who works in customer service for over a decade.
 If you are a dick, we will make things hard for you.
 We will take longer to do simple things.
 We'll say no instead of yes.

 On the flight

 Let’s be honest here - long haul flights are not fun for anyone.
 Particularly if (like me) you live in Australia and flights of over ten hours are the norm.
 Ultimately there is only so much you can do to make an economy flight comfortable (I mean that’s why business and first class exists after all) but there is definitely ways you can make the experience more positive.

 When deciding what to wear it’s important to dress comfortably both in the literal sense of the word and also in the sense that you need to feel comfortable with people seeing you in this outfit.